Muscle Hypertrophy Training

 A typical body builder is more muscular then a power lifter but not as strong; therefore, the higher rep and higher volume of training will contribute more to sarcoplasmic hypertrophy.
 Now keep in mind that there is always some carry over.
 Whenever you resistance train you will get both sarcoplasmic hypertrophy and myofibrillar hypertrophy.

 The secret to getting strong and lean is using the right combination of sarcoplasmic hypertrophy and myofibrillar hypertrophy.
-A good friend of mine Rusty Moore did a great video explaining the whole concept below.

 If you enjoyed this post, then make sure you go to my Facebook Fan Page and like it.